New Jersey Rockin' Rollers

-The New Jersey Rockin' Rollers were a professional roller hockey team based in East Rutherford, New Jersey, United States that played in Roller Hockey International.
+The New Jersey Rockin' Rollers were a professional inline hockey team based in East Rutherford, New Jersey, United States that played in Roller Hockey International.

 Club formation

 Roller hockey in the Garden State almost never happened, as the NHL's New Jersey Devils sued to prevent the team from playing in the Brendan Byrne Arena as part of a lease signed with the New Jersey Sports and Exposition Authority.
 New Jersey Superior Court Judge Reginald Stanton ruled in April 1994 that the essential difference between ice hockey and roller hockey meant that the tenancy of the Rockin' Rollers did not violate the terms of the Devils' lease at the facility.

 The Rockin' Rollers were owned by investment banker E. Burke Ross Jr. Two radio stations also owned by Ross, WDHA-FM and WMTR-AM, held a name-the-team contest and "Rockin' Rollers" was chosen (beating out "Skunks" and "Swamp Rats").
 The Rollers offered season tickets for as little as $55 for the full 11-game season and single-game tickets as low as $7, with entertainment and promotions at each game.
 The team brought in $540,000 in ticket revenue in the 1994 season.

 Nick Fotiu, a former player with the New York Rangers and then-coach of the Nashville Knights of the East Coast Hockey League, was chosen as the team's coach and general manager.
 (The 41-year-old would also suit up for two contests, scoring no points but accruing six penalty minutes.)